abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-gke-ingress-controller.md

 ## Reach your website using `https` protocol

-You can now connect to your abcdesktop desktop pulic web site using `https` protocol.
+You can now connect to your public abcdesktop website using `https` protocol.

 ![reach your website using https](img/connect-ingress-https.png)

-The status is secured and we get some informations from the certificate
+The status is secured and we get some information from the certificate

 ![reach your website using https](img/certificate-ok.png)

 ## Increase ingress connection timeout

-By default, GCE type ingress has a connection timeout of 30 seconds, in our case, we doesn't want abcdesktop to drop the connection to our desktop every 30 seconds, so we will have to increase timeout.
+By default, a GCE type ingress has a connection timeout of 30 seconds.
+For abcdesktop, we do not want the connection to the desktop to be dropped every 30 seconds, so we will need to increase the timeout.

-Unlike a nginx type ingress, you cannot add annotations to the ingress yaml file to increase timeout value.
-You instead need to create a `BackendConfig` object that you will link to your routing service.
+Unlike an NGINX type ingress, you cannot add annotations to the ingress YAML file to increase the timeout value.
+Instead, you must create a `BackendConfig` object and link it to your routing service.

 First copy the following lines in a `backend_config_timeout.yaml`